1. Introduction to polymers

 - Enables practitioners to choose the most efficient and effective waste management process

-- Includes detailed life cycle analysis and cost analysis information
+- Includes detailed lifecycle and cost analysis information

 - Compares traditional thermal recycling methods with more recently developed monomer recovery and chemical recycling methods